Antisemitism Spikes, And Many Jews Wonder: 'Where Are Our Allies?'

 "I don't think that the general population, and progressives included among that, have a good understanding of what they're looking at when antisemitic violence doesn't have a swastika attached to it," Zeldin said.

-He said people find it easier to see and condemn antisemitism when it involves white supremacists chanting "Jews will not replace us," as they did in the August 2017 Unite the Right rally in Charlottesville, Va.
-Or when a gunman opened fire in a synagogue in Pittsburgh, Pa. on Oct.
-27, 2018, and killed 11 worshipers, because he believed a conspiracy theory that claims Jews are helping immigrants resettle in America in order to make the country less white.
+He said people find it easier to see and condemn antisemitism when it involves white supremacists chanting, "Jews will not replace us," as they did in the August 2017 Unite the Right rally in Charlottesville, Va.
+Or when a gunman opened fire in a synagogue in Pittsburgh on Oct.
+27, 2018, and killed 11 worshippers because he believed a conspiracy theory that claims Jews are helping immigrants resettle in America in order to make the country less white.

 "Stop rolling your eyes, and be our allies," she urged.
 "It makes me sad to know that so many Jews that I know commit their lives to being allies to so many, to stick their necks out for others, and I'm proud of that.
 That will always be our way."